 You can develop these dark spots and patches from:

 The good news is most causes of hyperpigmentation aren’t serious.
-That doesn’t mean you shouldn’t have an evaluation from the experts at Southwest Michigan Dermatology.
-Go ahead and schedule an appointment to address your skin concerns to get the relief you need.
+That doesn’t mean you shouldn’t have an evaluation from a dermatologist.

-Your provider talks to you about the best treatment option for your hyperpigmentation during your consultation.
+Your provider talks with you about the best treatment option for your hyperpigmentation during your consultation.

-You can prevent hyperpigmentation from happening.
-Actions like protecting yourself from ultraviolet (UV) rays or avoiding tanning beds can play a helpful role in helping you avoid this issue.
+You can help prevent hyperpigmentation from happening by protecting yourself from ultraviolet (UV) rays or avoiding tanning beds.
 Use sunscreen at all times to block both UVA and UVB rays that can harm your skin.

 If you have areas of hyperpigmentation, do your best not to rub or pick at areas that show symptoms.
 You don’t want these areas to worsen.

 If you’re ready to learn more about treatments for your hyperpigmentation, request an appointment online.
-You can also call the office to schedule.
+You can also call our office to schedule.